gchoy/Text-Processing/README.md

 Provides basic text file processing.
 Includes scripts that count all the words of a group of files and determines the running mean of these files.

-Just download and run using bash run.sh
+Just download, unzip and run using $ bash run.sh

-This program was created using python 3.4.2, and uses python 3.4.2 standard library modules.
+This program was created using python 3.4.2, and uses python 3.4.2 standard library modules:

+- string
+- fileinput
+- sys
+- glob

 Once the scripts are finished processing all the files in wc_input folder two lines will be printed: